Classic Air Force: Operations

 Most of the former Classic Air Force aircraft are still flying but have now been sold or awaiting sale.
 Until the end of the 2015 season, the aircraft participated regularly in flying displays and airshows around the UK.

 The trust also operated pleasure flights for members of the public, in the de Havilland Dragon Rapide and Percival Proctor, and also aerobatic flights in the de Havilland Canada DHC-1 Chipmunk.
 A new type was added to the pleasure-flying fleet in May 2015, the de Havilland Dove, more commonly known as the Devon in Royal Air Force (RAF) service.

 Between 2012 and 2013 the main base was at Coventry Airport which was primarily the organisation's maintenance and restoration location, but since April 2014 it was also open to the public at weekends, with free admission.
 While this site was in principle a working area, two static display aircraft were open for public tours.
 These were the Avro Shackleton and Hawker Siddeley Nimrod.
 Coventry had been the only base used by Air Atlantique and Classic Flight - operations only moved to Newquay upon the birth of the Classic Air Force in 2012.

-Between 2013 and March 2015 the main base was transferred to Newquay Cornwall Airport, in the 70,000 square foot Hangar 404 capable of housing 25 of the trust's aircraft.
+Between 2013 and March 2015 the main base was transferred to Newquay Airport, in the 70,000 square foot Hangar 404 capable of housing 25 of the trust's aircraft.
 The hangar was previously used to house three RAF Hawker Siddeley Nimrods.
 The museum opened on 31 March 2013, and was open to the public between April and October.
 Smaller buildings housed a large model display, bookshop, cafe, gift shop and other aviation-related displays and activities.

-However, during early March 2015 it announced it was moving to a landside portion of Newquay airport so the airworthy aircraft were moved back to Coventry.
+However, during early March 2015 it announced it was moving to a landside portion of Newquay Airport so the airworthy aircraft were moved back to Coventry.
 During the latter part of March it was announced that the Newquay section was to be closed down during 2015 and the designation of main base was moved back to Coventry.
 Classic Air Force began operations at the original Coventry base on 2 May 2015, when they had a specially-organized airshow, called "Airbase gets Airborne".

 In the summer of 2015 it was announced that the founder Mike Collett was to retire and that Classic Air Force would be closed down with the sale of all of the trust's aircraft and facilities by the early months of 2016.

 As a charity, the trust raised most of its money from the visitors to the museum, as well as through fees for membership of the Classic Air Force.
 There was a team of volunteers, whose roles included engineers and pilots.